 In Victoria, home schooling your child during their compulsory school years is a recognised alternative to attending government or registered non-government schools.

-Key learning areas
+Eight learning areas

-These learning areas are outlined in more detail in the Education and Training Reform Act 2006.
+These learning areas are outlined in more detail in schedule 1 of the

 Registering to home school your child

 The Education and Training Reform Act 2006 requires that all children of compulsory school age (six to 17 years) are enrolled in a school, or registered for home schooling.

 If you choose to home school you must register with the Victorian Registration and Qualifications Authority (VRQA), a statutory authority responsible for the registration and accreditation of education and training providers.
 Home schooling registration is free.